awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 When creating a rule with an `iotAnalytics` action, you must specify the following information:

 channelName
-The name of the channel to which to write the data\.
+The name of the AWS IoT Analytics channel to which to write the data\.

 roleArn
-The IAM role that allows access to the channel\.
+The IAM role that allows access to the AWS IoT Analytics channel\.

 The policy attached to the role you specify should look like this: